 The year 1987 was a big one for the three women in their solo careers as well: Parton released her Rainbow album, while Ronstadt released the multi-platinum Canciones de Mi Padre, and Harris released Angel Band.

-What Did Dolly Parton Look Like as a Child?
+What Did Dolly Parton + Other Country Stars Look Like as Children?

 Unforgettable Dolly Parton Moments